nuhptr/vue-academind/README.md

 `but the different between computed and methods is computed is cached and methods is not cached`

-## Computed vs Watch

-1. `Computed is change data dynamically and can be used to manipulate the multiple data`
-2. `Watch used by change only a data and not multiple data`

-## Methods vs Watch vs Computed
+# Methods vs Watch vs Computed

 ## Methods